glblackburn/react2shell-server/docs/defect-tracking/BUG-7.md

 - This bug appears after BUG-6 fix - server detection works but scanner connection fails

 **Proposed Solution:**

+**Option 1: Remove or Deprecate Scanner Verification (Recommended)**
+- **Recognize the fundamental mismatch:** The scanner is designed for Next.js applications, not for React version switching testing
+- **Update documentation:** Clarify that `verify_scanner.sh` is only applicable if the project is being used as a Next.js application for vulnerability testing, not for React version switching
+- **Mark as experimental/informational:** Document that scanner verification may not work as expected because the scanner is Next.js-specific
+- **Alternative:** If Next.js vulnerability testing is needed, create a separate dedicated Next.js project specifically for that purpose

+**Option 2: Fix Scanner Verification for Next.js Mode (If Next.js Testing is Required)** If the project needs to support Next.js vulnerability testing:

-1. **Improve Server Readiness Check (Primary Fix):**
+1. **Improve Server Readiness Check:**
    - Replace GET-based `check_server()` with POST-based check that matches scanner behavior
    - Send a test POST request with Next.js headers to verify server can handle scanner requests
-   - Or check for Next.js-specific endpoints/headers that indicate RSC is ready
+   - Check for Next.js-specific endpoints/headers that indicate RSC is ready
-   - This ensures server is ready for actual scanner requests, not just GET requests

 2. **Increase Wait Time After Version Switch:**
    - Increase sleep time from 3 seconds to 15-20 seconds for Next.js mode